NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Floors
 ************

-Each floor/ceiling surface that is not in contact with the ground (Slab) nor adjacent to ambient conditions above (Roof) is entered as an ``/HPXML/Building/BuildingDetails/Enclosure/Floors/Floor``.
+Each floor/ceiling surface that is not in contact with the ground (Slab) nor adjacent to ambient conditions above (Roof) is entered as a ``/HPXML/Building/BuildingDetails/Enclosure/Floors/Floor``.

   ======================================  ========  ============  ===========  ========  ========  ============================
   Element                                 Type      Units         Constraints  Required  Default   Notes